 - Consider providing a transcript that includes not only closed caption text, but also descriptions of important content included in videos and images.

 - Include audio clips to go along with text, for learners who have reading disabilities such as dyslexia.

 Remember, there’s no “one size fits all” when it comes to creating accessible content.
-Accessibility depends on your target audience, whether you need to abide to any specific requirements, your stakeholders, and what kind of learning experience you want to create for the learners.
-By applying the abovementioned tips, you’ll be well on your way to creating an accessibility-friendly Storyline course.
+Accessibility depends on your target audience, whether you need to abide by any specific requirements, your stakeholders, and what kind of experience you want to create for the learners.
+By applying the tips mentioned above, you’ll be well on your way to creating an accessibility-friendly Storyline 360 course.

 Test for Accessibility

 Once the course is ready, it’s time to test it out.
 Testing and quality assurance are important parts of any e-learning project, but they’re especially critical when it comes to creating accessible courses.
 To make sure everything works as it should, test all keyboard shortcuts, and then test your course with a screen reader.
 If you have someone with a disability in your workplace, enlist them to act as a tester.
 A person who truly needs and uses accessible content can likely provide you with the best information about the quality of the learning experience.

 Here’s a list of accessibility-related links and resources that you might find helpful.

 - Four Reasons Accessibility Is Important

 - 6 Best Practices for Designing Accessible E-Learning